10kick-1goal/BattleBucks/server/README.md

-# Project Name
+# BattleBucks Backend

-A brief description of what this project does and who it's for.

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:
 - Node.js installed (see [nodejs.org](https://nodejs.org/) for installation instructions)
-- A package manager like npm (comes with Node.js) or yarn
+- A package manager like npm (comes with Node.js) or yarn or bun

 ## Getting Started